 Everyone has heard of therapy in some form or another, but a lot of people don’t have a clear idea of what it is or what they’re getting into.
 One stereotype is that you lay on a couch and cry like a child.
 Another is that it’s just some guy who prescribes you pills.
 Another is that it’s some guy who shows you ink blots and asks you what you see (boobs, I always see boobs).
 As with many things, these are caricatures created by pop culture for entertainment purposes.
-Most therapy is far more dull and far more personal than this.
+Most therapy is far duller and far more personal than this.

 The idea behind therapy is that most of our decision making comes from unconscious aspects of our mind.
 As long as these parts of our mind are unconscious, we’re unable to exercise control over them.

 Once uncovered, then you can process the anger and the hurt in a safe environment.
-This will then allow you to become more aware of the anger and therefore not feel so powerless to these outbursts when they happen.
+This will then allow you to become more aware of the anger and therefore not feel so powerless when these outbursts occur.
 Eventually, you should be able to exert enough control over the emotion to modify your behavior.

 Another popular form of therapy is Cognitive-Behavioral Therapy (CBT).
-CBT is useful for changing specific habits or thought-patterns, particularly anxiety and depression.
+CBT is useful for changing specific habits or thought patterns, particularly those related to anxiety and depression.
 CBT focuses more on observing your thoughts and how they lead to behaviors rather than unconscious emotions.

-Problems with Therapy
+Problems With Therapy